Skip to navigation Skip to content

 Check if the 309 or 820 visa requires manual NARWP assessment + Read more ...

-Did the customer hold or previously held a 309 or 820 visa granted on or after 1 January 2019 that has an application date before 1 January 2019?
+Does the customer hold or previously held a 309 or 820 visa granted on or after 1 January 2019 that has an application date before 1 January 2019?

 • Yes:

-• Place the claim on hold to user for 1 week and refer to the Business Process and Design team.
+• Place the claim on hold to user for one week and refer to the Business Process and Design team.
 Use the FTB NARWP 309/820 Visa Manual Assessment Request webform.
 See the Resources page for a link to the form

 • Annotate the claim progress DOC with 'The claim has been referred for manual NARWP assessment'